dhis2/climate-tools/docs/visualization/intro.md

 - Review the results of data processing
 - Share findings with stakeholders

-These pages provide recommended practices for visualizing and mapping common climate data sources.
+These pages provide good practices for visualizing and mapping common climate data sources.